 What should I wear to visit the ice caves in Iceland?

 Your tour organizer will provide all required safety gear: a helmet and mini-crampons (spikes for your shoes).
 If you take a late afternoon or early morning tour they will also give you a headlamp since it will be almost dark outside.
 Most tour operators also rent hiking boots for a nominal fee (usually 1000ISK).
 You will bring your own winter clothing (although some tour providers do rent some clothing).

 In general you’ll want to wear the same thing you’d wear winter hiking or skiing.
 Start with thermal long underwear made of wool or synthetic materials.
+(Here’s a great guide to the best thermals for Iceland.)
 Add in a fleece jacket or puffy jacket.
 On the bottom wear insulated ski pants or rain pants.
 Wear a waterproof ski jacket on top.
 Bring a warm wooly hat, warm gloves and warm wooly socks.
 Wear hiking boots or sturdy winter boots.
 Avoid running shoes or any shoes that are low cut.
 (You want boots that cover the ankle that work better with the shoe spikes the guide will give you.)
 Most tour operators also rent hiking boots for an extra fee if you don’t have your own.

 Be sure to bring a camera and a small tripod if you have one.
 The best way to take good photos of the cave is to hold the camera very still.
 It’s easier to do this if you have a tripod.
 If you have a camera with manual functions, experiment with long exposures.